yeoffrey/CSCI-4177-Group-20/README.md

 > these API partially working, exist some mongodb connection issue, throw 404 error sometime for no reason.

 > the testbed and authentication tempelate code from: https://manage.auth0.com/

+* Kaushik Dhamodaran - B00855259 - ks695041@dal.ca
+  * Files created or modified:
+  1. bookSearch.js
+  3. bookSearch.css
+  * Feature
+  For this project, I integrated the Google Books API to fetch and display data for given books using the google books API.
+I was also responsible for the search and display features which would connect to Google Books and retreive book titles from the website.
+In addition, I aided with the book borrowing feature wherein users can borrow books that they have searched for and add it to their profile, which Bryce then added backend functionality to so it could integrate with his history feature.
+These features allow for a user to search for books and add it to their collection, though ideally this API would integrate with any library's API that would want to use this website to offer their customers a more unified experience when it comes to borrowing books